 Glomerular filtration is the initial step in urine formation.
-The glomeruli filter about 180 1 of fluid per day although only about 1.5 1 is passed as urine, due to tubular reabsorption.
-The filtrate is an ultrafiltrate, i.e. it has the composition of plasma except that it is almost free of protein.
-Ultrafiltration across the glomerular capillary is determined by imbalance between transcapillary hydraulic and colloid osmotic pressure gradients.
+The glomeruli filter about 180L of fluid per day although only about 1.5 L is passed as urine, due to tubular reabsorption.
+The filtrate is an ultrafiltrate, i.e. it has the composition of plasma except that is almost free of protein.
+Ultrafiltration across the glomerular capillary is determined by imbalance between trans-capillary hydraulic and colloid osmotic pressure gradients.
 As blood flows along the glomerular capillary, the protein concentration rises because of the protein-free nature of the ultrafiltrate and oncotic pressure increases.
 On the other hand, net ultrafiltration pressure decreases at the efferent end of the capillary and, as a result of both factors, net filtration ceases.
-The glomerular filtration rate (GFR) refers to the v lume of glomerular filtrate formed per unit of time and is related to body size, or, more accurable, the surface area and is normally about 2 ml/s (120 ml/min) per 1.73 m2 body surface area.
+The glomerular filtration rate (GFR) refers to the volume of glomerular filtrate formed per unit of time and is related to body size, or, more accruable, the surface area and is normally about 2 mL/s (120 mL/min) per 1.73 m2 body surface area.

 As a measure of GFR, a clearance of a substance which is freely filtered and neither secreted nor absorbed by the renal tubules, can be used.
-Renal clearance of a given substance is the ratio of the renal excretion rate of the substance to its concentration in the blood plasma.
-In other words, it is the volume of plasma which would be completely cleared of the substance per unit of time.
-It expresses the efficience, with which the plasma is cleared of the substance.
+Renal clearance of a given substance is the ration of the renal excretion rate of the substance to its concentration in the blood plasma, In other words, it is the volume of plasma which would be completely cleared of the substance.

-If volume of urine excreted per sec (min) = V ml, and if concentration of substance in urine = U mmol/ml, then quantity of substance excreted per s (min) = UV mmol (renal excretion rate).
-If concentration of substance in plasma = P mmol/ml, volume of plasma providing UV mmol of the substance is its clearance, C:
+If volume of urine excreted per sec is equal to V mL, and if concentration of substance in urine is equal to U mmol/mL, then quantity of substance excreted per sec is equal to $U \times V$ mmol = renal excretion rate.
+If concentration of substance in plasma is equal to P mmol/mL, volume of plasma providing U×V mmol of the substance is its clearance C.

-$$c = \frac{U \cdot V}{P}$$
+$$C = \frac{U \times V}{P}$$

-As a measure of GFR, a clearance of inulin, endogenous creatinine, 51Cr-EDTA, radioactive cobalamine and mannitol can be used.
+As a measure of GFR, a clearance of inulin, endogenous creatinine, 51Cr-EDTA, radioactive cobalamine or mannitol can be used.
 Inulin, a fructo-polysaccharide that does not occur naturally in the body, should be administered intravenously.
-Hence, in clinical practice it is more common to determine the clearance of creatinine, although a small amount of creatinine is secreted in humans and, therefore, the clearance might be slightly higher than GFR.
+Hence, in clinical practice it is more convenient to determine the clearance of creatinine, although a small amount of creatinine is secreted in humans and, therefore, the clearance might be slightly higher than GFR.
 Creatinine clearance declines with age, and so does also the GFR.
-Measurement of plasma creatinine itself may be also used as a day- to day indication of changes in GFR, mainly in patients with renal failure.
+Measurement of plasma creatinine itself may be also used as a day-to-day indication of changes in GFR, mainly in patients with renal failure.
 Plasma creatinine roughly doubles for every 50% fall in GFR.
 However, using serum creatinine concentration alone as a measure of the net GFR can lead to serious errors, especially in elderly individuals.